GTLook/MuseumPiece/README.md

 ## Contributing

-Please send either of the developers a message for details on our code of conduct, and the process for submitting pull requests to us.
+Please send me a message for details on our code of conduct, and the process for submitting pull requests.

 ## Authors

-* **Mark Pavlovski** - *Initial work* - [mrkpvlvski](https://github.com/mrkpvlvski)
 * **Gavin Look** - *Initial work* - [GTLook](https://github.com/GTLook/)

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc